JamesClonk/kubeone-dcs-kubernetes/README.md

 ##### Dynamic Data Center

 Login to the DCS+ management portal and go to [Catalog](https://portal.swisscomcloud.com/catalog/).
-From there you can order a new **Dynamic Data Center**.
+From there you can order a new **Dynamic Data Center** (a *Virtual Data Center* or *VDC* in vCloud terminology).
 The *"Service Level"* does not matter for Kubernetes, pick anything you want.

 See the official DCS+ documentation on [Dynamic Data Center](https://dcsguide.scapp.swisscom.com/ug3/dcs_portal.html#dynamic-data-center) for more information.

-Configure the name of your newly created DDC in `terraform.tfvars -> vcd_vdc` and `credentials.yaml -> VCD_VDC`.
+Configure the name of your newly created VDC in `config.yaml -> vcd.vdc`.

 ##### Edge Gateway